nchase/memetica/README.md

 _As little as possible._ There are a handful of core notions here: headings, columns, rulers, and most of the typographic constructs you see in print.

 Styles are painted dynamically.
-By default, the style can be changed via the sidebar.
+In the default layout, the style can be changed via the sidebar.

 By design, each style/theme is very small, measuring in hundreds of bytes.
 **The average size of a style is ~500 bytes.** This keeps things fast.